javadbayat/Threading/README.md

     // The actual code
     </t:thread>

-This way, the JScript code within `<t:thread>` element renders correctly in text editors, and the *thread.htc* component smartly detects and removes the extra `<script>` tags before passing the code to the script engine for execution.
+This way, the JScript code within `<t:thread>` element renders correctly in text editors, and the *omegathread.htc* component smartly detects and removes the extra `<script>` tags before passing the code to the script engine for execution.

 ## Exitting from a thread
 Sometimes you need to exit from a thread and make it avoid executing the rest of its code; like the Win32 `ExitThread` function does in C++.
 Then you're welcome to use the following command in the thread code:

-    WScript.Quit();
+    threadc.exit();

-You can also pass an exit code to the Quit method, as follows:
+You can also pass an exit code to the `exit` method, as follows:

-    WScript.Quit(100);
+    threadc.exit(100);

+## Pausing a thread for a particular period
+A thread can call the `sleep` method of the `threadc` object to pause its execution for a specified period of time:

+    threadc.sleep(number of milliseconds);

+For example the following command pauses the execution of a thread for 4 seconds:

+    threadc.sleep(4000);

 ## Threading Port
-Unfortunately, apps that use `thread.htc` component create an extra window that sticks on the taskbar, but displays no content or user interface.
+Unfortunately, apps that use `omegathread.htc` component create an extra window that sticks on the taskbar, but displays no content or user interface.
 This window is called **"The Threading Port"** and must not be closed by the user since all threads require it to connect to the HTA process.
 Once this window is closed, whenever the app attempts to create a new thread, an error message similar to the following picture pops up:

 ![threading port closed](https://user-images.githubusercontent.com/31417320/161370903-fcbd1be5-352d-4625-90f0-a08741b6f887.png)

-Moreover, the `thread.htc` component automatically appends to the `<body>` element an `<object>` element which is related to the Threading Port.
+Moreover, the `omegathread.htc` component automatically appends to the `<body>` element an `<object>` element which is related to the Threading Port.
 This element doesn't display any additional content in your HTA and must not be removed from the document tree.